-There are several state and local tax considerations in deciding where to select a location for a warehouse, production facility, 3PL or distribution center.
+Several companies have indicated their intent to invest in domestic manufacturing including Apple, NVIDIA, J&J, Roche.
+There are several state and local tax considerations in deciding where to select a location for a warehouse, factory, production facility, 3PL or distribution center.
 These considerations include income/franchise, sales/use and property taxes.
-Here are five state and local tax considerations to think about before selecting the best location for your operations.
+Here are several state and local tax and non-tax considerations to think about before selecting the best location for your operations.

 State and Local tax considerations when selecting a location for business operations include: